Black History Learning Journey

 Each series and each session will have a different learning theme.
 These sessions are designed to enhance personal reflection and to open a dialogue on how to implement change in our organizations.
 We encourage organizations to have both their staff and board members participate.
 Ideally, participants will learn progressively throughout multiple series to build their knowledge.
 Sessions will be recorded so participants can watch and rewatch to suit their schedule, though watching the webinar live will allow for further connection and interaction as we learn together.

-This June, the first series will begin our learning journey with a comprehensive history of people of African Descent in Nova Scotia.
+The first series of our learning journey began with a comprehensive history of people of African Descent in Nova Scotia.
 For over 400 years, African Nova Scotians have been in this province and have helped shape the cultural mosaic of Nova Scotia and Canada.
-Starting Tuesday, June 1 from 1PM-3PM, the series will run each Tuesday in June and will examine:

 - Slavery in the province;